Modern Slavery Statement - Whitworths

 GOVERNANCE

-The business Directors and Senior Managers take responsibility for and are committed in the implementation of this policy and will invest in training and resources as required.
-To raise awareness of slavery and trafficking, and of our policies and procedures, we have an established Induction programme to include Modern Slavery, the delivery being relevant to the audience.
+We will continue to invest in training and resources, as required, to raise awareness of slavery and trafficking, and of our policies and procedures.
+We have an established Induction programme which covers an awareness of Modern Slavery, the delivery being relevant to the audience.
 This has been shared with our Labour Providers.

-In 2022, we aim to continue to develop the skills and knowledge of key frontline colleagues across our business.
+In 2023, we aim to continue to develop the skills and knowledge of key frontline managers across our business.

-This policy has been reviewed and the actions referred to put in place for our 2021 financial year to ensure that we continue to deliver on our commitment.
+This policy has been reviewed and the actions referred to put in place for our 2022 financial year ensuring that we have continued to deliver on our commitment.

-We continue to measure our performance based on several indictors, but specifically:
+We will continue to explore ways to measure the effectiveness of our approach.
+We will measure our performance based on several indictors, but specifically:

 • Reported incidences of modern slavery in our supply chains.